The NRC is taking action to address the problem of unwanted and uncontrolled radioactive materials, often referred to as orphan sources.

 - Controlled or uncontrolled, but for which a responsible party cannot be readily identified

-- Controlled, but the material's continued security cannot be assured.
+- Nominally controlled, but there is an imminent radiological threat.
 If held by a licensee, the licensee has few or no options for, or is incapable of providing for, the safe disposition of the material

 - In the possession of a person, not licensed to possess the material, who did not seek to possess the material